 - Turn off the heat and stir in the romano cheese.
 Add additional cream if you feel the dish needs more creaminess or if it seems like it’s starting to dry out.

 - Add salt to taste.
 I found I didn’t need any salt.
-Spoon into bowls, top with additional shredded romano and garnish with thyme sprigs.
+Spoon into bowls, top with additional shredded romano or feta and garnish with thyme sprigs.
 Serve immediately.

 Cooking risotto always ends up to be an interesting and somewhat experimental kitchen experience.
 The recipe I’ve listed above is what I ended up making up as I went along.
 It’s pretty far from the recipe I started following.